Where can I take the IELTS exam?

 It is important that you write your correct and complete email address in the online registration.
 Please also check your spam folder first before contacting us in case you did not get any confirmation.
 You will get the test day details by e-mail 1 week before the test.

 You need to arrive no later than 08:30 to allow time for check-in and a photograph.
 The written parts of the exam take about 3 hours.
 You should be ready with the written parts by approx. 12:15.
 In the course of the afternoon the speaking tests will take place, each lasting less than 15 minutes.
 In those cases where Speaking tests are held on another day (for candidates close by Copenhagen) you will be informed on forehand.
-You will be informed of test venue address by e-mail 1 week before the test.
+You will be informed of test venue address by e-mail no later than 1 week before the test.

 No. The test is paper-based and you write by hand.

 No, you can not use any form or type of dictionary, notes or anything else, neither on paper nor electronically.